I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfremoteinterfaceinitialize-retrievesymboliclink.md

 <p>For more information about the <b>RetrieveSymbolicLink</b> method, see <a href="wdf.using_device_interfaces_in_umdf_drivers">Using Device Interfaces in UMDF-based Drivers</a>.</p>

-<p>The following code example shows how a driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556775">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function can determine the length of device interface's symbolic link name, allocate a buffer for the name, and then retrieve the name.</p>

-<p>The symbolic link name can include an appended backslash (\) character, followed by an instance-specific reference string.</p>

-<p>Typically, your driver should call <b>RetrieveSymbolicLink</b> twice, as follows:</p>

-<p>Set the <i>pSymbolicLink</i> parameter to <b>NULL</b> and call <b>RetrieveSymbolicLink</b>.
-The location that <i>pdwSymbolicLinkLengthInChars</i> points to receives the number of characters that the symbolic link name contains.</p>

-<p>Allocate a buffer that is large enough to receive the symbolic link name.</p>

-<p>Call <b>RetrieveSymbolicLink</b> again, and set the <i>pSymbolicLink</i> parameter to the address of the buffer that you allocated.</p>

-<p>For more information about the <b>RetrieveSymbolicLink</b> method, see <a href="wdf.using_device_interfaces_in_umdf_drivers">Using Device Interfaces in UMDF-based Drivers</a>.</p>

-<p>The following code example shows how a driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556775">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function can determine the length of device interface's symbolic link name, allocate a buffer for the name, and then retrieve the name.</p>
+<p>The following code example shows how a driver's <a href="wdf.ipnpcallbackremoteinterfacenotification_onremoteinterfacearrival">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function can determine the length of device interface's symbolic link name, allocate a buffer for the name, and then retrieve the name.</p>

 ## -requirements
 <table>